Close Menu

 Take the terms b+c, c+a , a+b

-Add 1st and 3rd term of the above
+Add the 1st and 3rd terms of the above

 i.e (b + c )+ (a +b) = (a +c) + 2b